kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 If you save this file as `./deploy` in your application root directory locally _(or where your tarball is available)_ and run `chmod +x ./deploy`, you should be able to deploy your initial release by simply running `./deploy`.
+Simple and straightforward right?

 ### Side Topic: SSH Tips and Tricks